 After enjoying a great stint in his school days, and much enjoying the fruits of his labours, he finally graduated from the school in Hong Kong.
 In 1971, he found a job as a movie stuntman and an acrobat.

 The most famous part was played for “Fist of Fury,” which also featured Bruce Lee.
-The well known stunt of achieving the highest fall in the history of Chinese film making, and repeating the stunt for many more movies, won him the appreciation of many famous stars, include the superstar Lee.
+The well-known stunt of achieving the highest fall in the history of Chinese film making, and repeating the stunt for many more movies, won him the appreciation of many famous stars, including the superstar Lee.

 In 1973, much to the dismay of his fans, the legendary Bruce Lee passed away.
 This was the time everyone looked up to Jackie Chan as the likely successor of the legend, and continue burning the flame of the Hong Kong Cinemas.